DeviousD4n/GPTerm/README.md

 # GPTerm

 GPTerm is a tiny but full featured Python script that provides a command line interface for ChatGPT.
-It offers auto saved chat history, shell command generation, piping, customisable roles, code block highlighting, multi-line input and many other simple usability features in a single script.
+It offers auto saved chat history, shell command generation, piping, customisable roles, code block highlighting, multi-line input, image generation with Dall-E 3 and many other simple usability features in a single script.

 ![terminal](https://github.com/DeviousD4n/GPTerm/assets/129655658/0b077a53-229b-40a8-8b85-763df1e542b0)